PCBA Technology, Products & Processes

 SBC builds assemblies for your end product or produce the entire product including final test, packaging, and order fulfillment as needed.
 This can be accomplished in as little as 72 hours with components and enclosure materials available.
 We have extensive experience building complete products/box builds for a wide variety of industries including instrumentation, medical, automotive, power controls, consumer electronics, to name just a few.
 Our services include full turnkey not only for the electronic assemblies but providing all related metal, plastic, painting, and wiring required to compete the product.

-With SBC “World Quickest” PCB Layout to PCB Loaded Assembly and Full Turnkey Services we get you to the market place first whether it is through assembly or a full Box Build.
+With SBC “World Quickest” PC Board Layout to Assembly and Full Turnkey Services we get you to the market place first whether it is through assembly or a full Box Build.
 Then as production ramps up we provide full support at whatever volume is required with our domestic and offshore capabilities.

 SBC has been an industry leader in Backplane technology for over 25 years.
 What makes Backplanes unique is they typically use Press Fit Connectors.
 SBC accomplishes this special assembly utilizing the many press fit tools we have available.
 SBC has the unique capacity not only to assemble Backplanes but build the PC Board Fab as well.
 Having this dual capability lends greatly to product quality in this tight tolerance assembly.
 A Backplane is a PC Board used to connect the many circuit boards of a computer or computer system to each other.